Painting a Dog: Step 1

 COMPLETING THE IMAGE: Finally, the painting of the background was gradually refined and completed by more careful stippling while some darker brown and blue tones were applied to contrast and highlight the lighter sections of the outline.

-The aim of this project was to paint a recognizable portrait of Holly but, like any artwork you attempt, it is also a careful balance of color, tone and texture unified by an appropriate choice of medium and technique for the subject.
+The aim of this project was to paint a recognizable portrait of Holly but, like any artwork you attempt, it is also a careful balance of abstract elements like color, tone and texture unified by an appropriate choice of medium and suitable technique for the subject.